prestonlab/fat/README.md

   standard FreeSurfer reconstruction on a subject.
 * `convert_freesurfer.py` Converts some important FreeSurfer files into Nifti format and places them in the anatomy directory.
+* `epi_reg_run.py` Determines how to unwarp the functional data, and aligns functional data to structural scans.
+Fieldmaps must have already been prepared.
 * `reg_unwarp_bold_run.py` Uses the output of `epi_reg`.
 Calculates alignment of each unwarped average functional scan to an unwarped average reference scan, then does unwarping and co-registration of each functional series in a single